MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/send-or-receive-files-with-rfcomm.md

 # Bluetooth RFCOMM

+This topic provides an overview of Bluetooth RFCOMM in Universal Windows Platform (UWP) apps, along with example code on how to send or receive a file.

 **Important APIs**

 - [**Windows.Devices.Bluetooth**](/uwp/api/Windows.Devices.Bluetooth)
 - [**Windows.Devices.Bluetooth.Rfcomm**](/uwp/api/Windows.Devices.Bluetooth.Rfcomm)

-This article provides an overview of Bluetooth RFCOMM in Universal Windows Platform (UWP) apps, along with example code on how to send or receive a file.

-> [!Important]
+> [!IMPORTANT]
 > You must declare the "bluetooth" capability in *Package.appxmanifest*.
 >
 > `<Capabilities> <DeviceCapability Name="bluetooth" /> </Capabilities>`